tudor1204/GoogleCloudPlatform/hellonode/README.md

 This example shows how to build a containerized Node.js application using Kubernetes and Docker.

-Visit (https://cloud.google.com/container-engine/docs/tutorials/hello-node) to follow the tutorial to deploy this application on Google Container Engine.
+Visit [Deploying a containerized application](https://cloud.google.com/container-engine/docs/tutorials/hello-node) to follow the tutorial to deploy this application on Google Container Engine.